dczmer/davelab/01_developer-productivity/02_using-the-shell/01_help-hisory-jobs/README.md

 I put this last because I think you should try to use the built-in help systems first.

-In recent years, Google search results for have gone down in quality and it becomes harder and harder to find the information you are looking for under all of the ads and paid search-results.
+In recent years, Google search results for have gone down in quality and it becomes harder and harder to find the information you are looking for under all of the ads and paid search results.
 But, for most queries, it should still find what you need on StackOverflow or other answers sites.

 # Using your History